The Most Beautiful Tourist Places in Fatih

 4. Historia Mall

-It is located in Fatih and one of Istanbul’s most prominent shopping malls.
+Historia Mall is located in Fatih and one of Istanbul’s most prominent shopping malls.
 It is a destination for Turks and tourists.
-The mall has a contemporary design, having a massive fountain in the middle that provides a sense of pleasure and happiness for visitors watching the water rise high.
+The Historia mall has a contemporary design, having a massive fountain in the middle that provides a sense of pleasure and happiness for visitors watching the water rise high.

 The mall comprises six floors that include clothes shops, restaurants, toy shops, a cinema, cafes viewing the street, parking, an electronic shop, and a market.